metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 The specified constraints over all `filesystemlayouts` therefore must be collision free, to be more specific, there must be exactly one layout outcome for every possible combination of `sizes` and `images`.

-The `size` constraint must be a list of the exact size ids, the `image` constraint must be in the semver form of the image.
+The `size` constraint must be a list of the exact size ids, the `image` constraint must be a map of os to semver compatible version constraint.
 For example:

-- `>= debian-10.20210101` or `< debian-1020210101`
+- `debian: ">=10.20210101"` or `debian: "< 10.20210101"`

 It must also be possible to have a `filesystemlayout` in development or for other special purposes, which can be specified during the machine allocation.
 To have such a layout, both constraints `sizes` and `images`must be empty list.

-A `filesystemlayout` will have the following properties

 ### Reinstall